 Call us on 0131 240 2205 or submit an enquiry via email at firstname.lastname@example.org

-Once you have met with one of our vocations staff, you may apply to be considered for a position in ministry.
+Once you have met with one of our vocations staff, you may apply to enter the Discernment Process.
 On receipt of your application, you will be entered into an initial screening process, including an interview, before being able to proceed to the discernment process.

 During the Discernment Process, applicants will:

 - be assigned a mentor and Presbytery assessor by the Church

 - embark on a period of reflection and discernment of call (3 - 6 months) with the possibility of some practical experience